cpetrich/rawdatx/README.rst

 #######

 rawdatx is a Python 2.7, 3.4, 3.5 converter that generates Excel xlsx files from for Campbell Scientific TOA5 data logger files produced by LoggerNet.
 Sensor input, processing instructions, and output structure are specified in a single XML Definition File that also serves as documentation.

+rawdatx is available under the MIT license.
+The code of the project is hosted at `<https://github.com/cpetrich/rawdatx>`_ and packages are available on PyPI at `<https://pypi.python.org/pypi/rawdatx/>`_.
+Documentation is available at `<https://rawdatx.readthedocs.org/>`_.

 Installation
 ============